You should check with each department to find out whether they provide or require a specific template for submission.

 4. Research questions

-The proposal should set out the central aims and questions that will guide your research.
-Before writing your proposal, you should take time to reflect on the key questions that you are seeking to answer.
-Many research proposals are too broad, so reflecting on your key research questions is a good way to make sure that your project is sufficiently narrow and feasible (i.e. one that is likely to be completed within the normal period for a PhD degree).
+The proposal should set out the central aims and key questions that will guide your research.
+Many research proposals are too broad, so make sure that your project is sufficiently narrow and feasible (i.e. one that is likely to be completed within the normal period for a PhD degree).

 You might find it helpful to prioritise one or two main questions, from which you can then derive a number of secondary research questions.
 The proposal should also explain your intended approach to answering the questions: will your approach be empirical, doctrinal or theoretical, etc.?